PathwayCommons/guide/_workflows/pathway_enrichment_i/visualize.md

 Many enrichment anlyses use the [Gene Ontology](http://geneontology.org/){:target="_blank"} (Ashburner 2000) which is hierarchically organized.
 In this case, redundancy can be reduced by merging gene sets that are children of a parent cluster with broader scope.
 An alternative approach is to modify the way in which statistical tests applied.
 For example,  *Ontologizer* (Bauer 2008) uses a 'parent-child' modification of [Fisher's Exact]({{site.baseurl}}/primers/statistics/fishers_exact_test/){:target="_blank"} test in which enrichment is determined using the parent gene set as the sample space rather than the entire list of genes.

 For the most part, Ontologizer and other similar tools rely on variations of Fisher's Exact test to test for enrichment.
 Importantly, these approach do not apply to gene sets without a  clearly defined hierarchy, for example, transcriptional regulator target genes.
-What we desire is a versatile method able to manage non-hierarchical gene sets that emerge from analysis methods, regarldless of nature of the underlying enrichment test used (Khatri 2012).
+What we desire is a versatile method able to manage non-hierarchical gene sets that emerge from analysis methods, regardless of nature of the underlying enrichment test used (Khatri 2012).

 ### Enrichment Map